ARM-software/arm-trusted-firmware/docs/firmware-design.md

 ---------------------------------

-Trusted Firmware implements a framework that allows CPU and platform ports to perform actions immediately after a CPU is released from reset in both the cold and warm boot paths.
+Trusted Firmware implements a framework that allows CPU and platform ports to perform actions very early after a CPU is released from reset in both the cold and warm boot paths.
 This is done by calling the `reset_handler()` function in both the BL1 and BL3-1 images.
 It in turn calls the platform and CPU specific reset handling functions.